SkyOPG/Comet/README.md

 - do your changes
 - wait for it to get accepted/denied
 # Pterodactyl
-To use StarBot on a pterodactyl panel you need the following:
+To use Comet on a pterodactyl panel you need the following:
 - shelljs
 then change the startup file to ptero.js